davpoolechem/JuliaChem.jl/README.md

 can build JuliaChem.jl as follows.

 1. Install the dependencies.
 There are four external dependencies upon which JuliaChem.jl relies:

-a.
-Eigen
+  1. Eigen
-b.
-Boost
+  2. Boost
-c.
-LibInt
+  3. LibInt
-d. libcxxwrap-julia
+  4. libcxxwrap-julia

 2. Define the following environmental variables: